rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 -rw-r--r--.
 2 root root 0 Feb  3 19:21 test
 ```

 Sound good!
-But what happens if the node 1 falls?
+But what happens if the node 1 fails?
 It is the one that was specified when mounting the remote access.

 Let's stop the node one: